1. Background

 A participating company that is designated "non-communicating" or is removed from the list of participants will not be allowed to use the UN Global Compact name or logo if such permission had been granted.

 If the participating company concerned has subsequently taken appropriate actions to remedy the situation that is the subject matter of the allegation, and has aligned its actions with the commitments it has undertaken with regard to the UN Global Compact principles, the company may seek reinstatement as an "active" participant to the UN Global Compact and to the list of participants on the UN Global Compact website.
-If there is a local network in the country where the company is based, the company should first approach the local network; in all other cases the UN Global Compact Office should be contacted directly.
+If there is a Country Network in the country where the company is based, the company should first approach the Country Network; in all other cases the UN Global Compact Office should be contacted directly.
 Only the UN Global Compact Office can make a final determination of reinstatement.

 The UN Global Compact Office is committed to ensuring a fair process for the parties involved.
 In order to promote the productive resolution of matters raised, no entity involved in the process should make any public statements regarding the matter until it is resolved.

-These Integrity Measures will be reviewed periodically by the UN Global Compact Board, the Annual Local Networks Forum and the UN Global Compact Leaders Summit.
+These Integrity Measures will be reviewed periodically by the UN Global Compact Board, the Annual Country Networks Forum and the UN Global Compact Leaders Summit.

 Share